top of page

 Why Diagnostic Centres Are Growing in India

 Diagnostics is one of the busiest corners of Indian healthcare.
-Multiple industry estimates put the market well past ₹1 lakh crore, with steady double-digit growth projected through the rest of the decade.
+Industry estimates put the market well past ₹1 lakh crore, with steady double-digit growth projected through the rest of the decade.
 The direction is not in doubt: demand is broad-based and rising.

 A few trends explain it.
 People are testing earlier, with annual check-ups now a normal part of family health.
 Chronic illness — diabetes, heart conditions, thyroid disorders — needs regular monitoring, so patients return again and again.
 Smaller towns and rural areas remain badly underserved, yet expect quick, reliable results close to home.
 Employers fund preventive screening through corporate wellness, creating a dependable B2B channel.
 And almost everyone now wants same-day results.